Browsing Category

 Antonio Banderas, actor, Pain and Glory

 That’s it from TIFF for me this year.
-Go see these movies if you can and see them on the biggest screen possible.
+See these movies, if possible, on a giant screen.

 Nothing can replace the experience of sitting in a darkened theater, sharing an intimate film with a group of perfect strangers.
 In a theater, you’re vulnerable — you’re there, and it’s happening in front of you.
 It also gives you the opportunity to give things a chance.
 Some of my favourite movies, maybe you don’t know right away what you think.
 Then, when you come to it, you love it that much more.
 Because, in a way, you found it.